0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ### March to May 2025

-By February, my roommate and I believed it was Gavin, and were trying to confirm it.
+By February, my roommate and I believed it was Gavin.
+At this point we were just looking for enough evidence to confirm it.

-The location texts were the clearest test, as my roommate had told me he shared his location with everyone on Snapchat.
-I told him to unadd Gavin, because I thought this was how the stalker was getting his location.
+We thought Gavin had my roommate's location as he shared it with everyone on Snapchat.
+I told my roommate to unadd Gavin, to see if he stopped getting those location-specific texts (like "how was your trip to target" or whatever he would send).
 My roommate kept Snap Map on, but removed Gavin Grier, nobody esle.
-The texts about his location stopped immediately.
+Crazy enough, the texts about his location stopped immediately.

 We also fed fake information to one of Gavin's friends who regularly asked my roommate how we were doing.
 (This is K**** from earlier) My roommate told her a bunch of mean things, that he was moving out because the stalking had driven us apart, that I (Sean) did not care about the stalking, and that I was being a terrible friend to him.